 Once the show ended, the cast (including Alvin actor Kevin Pollak) took their bows, and we were ushered out of the studio.
 Looking back, it was not a very fun episode to attend, but it was one of the most pivotal episodes of the series.
 It is a great example of how a sitcom can tackle serious issues.

-If you’d like to read more about this episode, check out this article from the Hollywood Reporter.
+If you’d like to read more about this episode of Mom, check out this article from the Hollywood Reporter.
 They discuss filming of some scenes before the live audience was present.